ankitdani/donation-inventory-management/README.md

 mvn spring-boot:run
 ```

-6. Run frontend:
+7. Run frontend:
 ```
-cd ../frontend
+cd frontend
 ```

 ```
 npm start
 ```

-The application will be accessible at:
+8. The application will be accessible at:
 ```
 http://localhost:3000
 ```